superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    sa.invite_contributor_to_team(email="hovnatan@superannotate.com", admin=False)

-After the invitation is accepted contributor can be searched and chosen with:
+After the invitation is accepted, contributor can be searched and chosen with:

 .. code-block:: python

    found_users = sa.search_team_contributors(email="hovnatan@superannotate.com')
    hk_user = found_users[0]

-Now to share a project with the found user as an QA, one can use:
+Now to share a project with the found contributor as an QA:

 .. code-block:: python